 - The Buffyverse tends to combine this with Death Is a Slap on the Wrist, due to the sheer number of characters whose deaths did not prevent them from continuing on.
 Spike (among others) hangs a lampshade on this one.

-- As was the case with Annie, from the English version of the show.
+- As was the case with Annie, from the British version of the show.
 In various episodes, Annie also would meet people who were already dead.
 Usually these people were introduced to teach Annie some skill regarding her ghost state.
 One episode also had a zombie girl, who was dead but still stuck in a rotting body.